simao-ferreira/dotfiles/i3/README.md

 Also gaps is enabled by default.

-Mi3  has a very complete user guide and a brilliant file included, accessible through `mod+Shift=h`, with the complete keyboard shortcuts.
+Mi3  has a very helpful user guide file included, accessible through `mod+Shift=h`, with the complete keyboard shortcuts.

 * [Appearance](APPEARANCE.md)